ArielLaub/protobus/README.md

 };
 setLogger(emotionalLogger);
 ```
+### Tests
+ProtoBus is extensively tested.
+We provide acceptance tests for all exposed modules.
+These tests are the best place to get started and learn how to use the framework.
+The code base itself is small and has a minimal amount of external dependencies so we highly encourage you to go dig into it if you decide to use it.

+If you need any further examples you can contact us and we'll be happy to help out.

 ### Http routing (experimental)
 It's a very common use case to tunnel http requests to rpc methods in different services.
 In order to keep all the service related code encapulated we introduced a routeHttp() method to both MessageService and ServiceCluster.
 In addition ServiceCluster.use() accepts a second parameter which is the base http path for that service.